nhoening/StoSim/doc/tut/basic.rst

 Using the data - Making Plots
 ------------------------------

-So we have now an simulation and it gets run by nicessa and it writes to log files.
+So we have now an simulation and it gets run by stosim and it writes to log files.
 What do we do with them?
 Let's make nice graphs!
-Nicessa organizes all its log files in the ``data`` folder.
+StoSim organizes all its log files in the ``data`` folder.
 For each configuration, log files are put into a subfolder whose name contains all parameter settings.
 We have only one possible setting now, so in ``examples/basic/data`` we now find the folder ``_steps500``, containing five log files (Why five?
-We told Nicessa to run each setting five times in the configuration).
+We told StoSim to run each setting five times in the configuration).

-.. note:: Note that currently, Nicessa overwrites the data directory when it runs.
+.. note:: Note that currently, StoSim overwrites the data directory when it runs.
 You should backup big chunks of data when rerunning would be expensive.
           You can also use the ``--more`` command to add to your current data collection (see the example :ref:`stochastic_example`).